-The Single Action pull is ideal for target practice accuracy as it is light, short and crisp.
+The Single Action trigger pull is light, short and crisp.
+It is ideal for improved accuracy.

 When the pistol is chamber loaded by slide manipulation or from firing, the reciprocating slide will full-cock the hammer and ready the pistol for Single Action trigger pull discharge.